LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 ## Running BEAST

 Once the BEAST file (e.g. RSV2.xml) is generated, the next step is to run it in BEAST.
-You also need to make sue the BEAST 2 package `outercore` has been installed in your local computer.
+You also need to make sue all required BEAST 2 packages (e.g. `outercore`) have been installed in your local computer.

 <figure class="image">
   <img src="package.png" alt="Package manager">